DHTMLX/docs-suite/docs/list/work_with_list.md

 **Related sample**: [List.
 Set active index](https://snippet.dhtmlx.com/ermcjx3d)

 To get the id of a List item in focus, use the [](list/api/list_getfocus_method.md) method.
-It will return the id of an item in focus:
+It returns the id of an item in focus:

 ~~~js
 list.getFocus(); // -> "6"